-To be sure, price discrimination in general has an ambiguous impact on consumers, and putting price discrimination by a dominant firm in a legitimate rationale category is bound to be controversial, especially in view of EC law that frowns upon the practice.
-The economic profession as a whole, however, has a more lenient attitude toward price discrimination than policymakers.
-A reasonable stance is a rule of reason treatment demonstrating that the negative effects of price discrimination by a dominant firm are likely to dominate its benefits.
+To be sure, price discrimination in general has an ambiguous impact on consumers, and putting price discrimination by a dominant firm in a "legitimate rationale" category would be bound to be controversial, especially in view of EU law that frowns upon the practice.
+The economic profession as a whole, though, has a more lenient attitude toward price discrimination than policymakers.
+A reasonable stance is a rule-of-reason treatment that demonstrates that the negative effects of price discrimination by a dominant firm are likely to dominate its benefits.